Context Engineering

 References: Anthropic “Effective context engineering for AI agents”; Prompting Guide “Context Engineering Guide”.

-1) Layered context: Agent vs. Request
+2) Layered context: Agent level vs Request level

 from agently import Agently